Explicit Acyclic Models and (Co)Chain Operations: The Chain Maps

 Assume the proposition in degrees less than $k$.
 Any maximal dimension simplex $X$ is named by a sequence $(i_1, i_2, \ldots, i_k)$, where the $1 \leq i_\ell \leq n$ are the caesura values of $x$ in some order.
 The fundamental simplex corresponds to the ordered sequence $(c_1, c_2, \ldots, c_k)$ of caesuras of $x$.
 Since $x$ is a basis generator, $i_1 \geq c_1$.
 Let $x_{j_1} $ denote the first caesura of $x$ with value $i_1$.
 Then $Y$ is a maximal dimension simplex of $PR(d_{j_1}x)$, corresponding to the sequence $(i_2, \ldots, i_k)$.
 Hence by induction $TR(Y) = d_{j_1} x\ or\ 0$.
-If $i_1 > c_1$ then $hTR(Y) = 0$ in either case, by Proposition \ref{15.2}.
-Hence $TR(X) = hTR(Y) = 0.$ If $i_1 = c_1$, then again by 15.2, $hd_{j_1}x = x$.
+If $i_1 > c_1$ then $hTR(Y) = 0$ in either case, by Proposition \ref{15.1}.
+Hence $TR(X) = hTR(Y) = 0.$ If $i_1 = c_1$, then again by 15.1, $hd_{j_1}x = x$.
 But now $X$ is fundamental if and only if $Y$ is fundamental.
 If fundamental, then $TR(Y) = d_{j_1}x$ and $TR(X) = h TR(Y) = x$.
 If not fundamental, then $TR(Y) = 0$ and $TR(X) = 0$. \end{proof}

-\begin{rem} The map $PR \colon \cS_*^{ms}(n) \to N_*(E\Sigma_n)$ is an associative coalgebra map, that is, it commutes with the standard procedure diagonals.
-The easiest proof is to look at the appropriate diagram of equivariant chain maps and show both directions around the diagram take basis generators of $\cS_*^{ms}(n)$ to elements in the image of the contraction of $N_*(E\Sigma_n) \otimes N_*(E\Sigma_n)$.
-Alternatively, one can use the formulas of Subsection 7.1 and Proposition \ref{8.12} of Part I for the diagonals, and Proposition \ref{16.7} above for $PR$.
-Another proof that $PR$ is a coalgebra map is given in [23].\\
+\begin{prop} The map $PR \colon \cS_*^{ms}(n) \to N_*(E\Sigma_n)$ is an associative coalgebra map, that is, it commutes with the standard procedure diagonals. \end{prop} \begin{proof}The easiest proof is to look at the appropriate diagram of equivariant chain maps and show both directions around the diagram take basis generators of $\cS_*^{ms}(n)$ to elements in the image of the contraction of $N_*(E\Sigma_n) \otimes N_*(E\Sigma_n)$.
+Alternatively, one can use the explicit formulas of Subsection 7.1 and Proposition \ref{8.11} of Part I for the diagonals, and Proposition \ref{16.7} above for $PR$. \end{proof}